USU Department of Preventive Medicine and Biometrics (PMB) - Global Health Division

-Successful Global health Engagements require a foundational understanding of the country or region’s Health Context. practitioners from both the Department of Defense and the larger Global Health community recognize the need to understand the health context as an enabler for gloval health engagement efforts.
-Perceptions of, and approaches to, health may vary significangly across the health context, through consideration of the cumulative influence of the contry context, socio-cultural background, health culture and communication, determinants of health, and the health system, is essential to effective global health engagements.
+Successful Global Health Engagements require a foundational understanding of the country or region’s Health Context.
+Practitioners from both the Department of Defense and the larger Global Health community recognize the need to understand the health context as an enabler for global health engagement efforts.
+Perceptions of, and approaches to, health may vary significantly across regions, localities, or even within a family.
+A comprehensive understanding of the health context, through consideration of the cumulative influence of the country context, determinants of health, and the health systems, socio-cultural background, and health culture and communication is thus essential to effective global health engagements.

 By using the framework to examine a country’s health context, students will be able to identify: